CP Violation in the $B_s^0$ system: Introduction

-The $\Bs$ meson is produced with a small cross section at $e^+ e^-$ $B$-factories.
-The working c.m.s. energy of both the BaBar and Belle experiments is the mass of the $\Upsilon(4S)$ meson and $\Bs$ mesons are not produced in its decays.
-The study of $\Bs$ mesons is possible only by running at the mass of the $\Upsilon(10860)$ meson, which is not the primary goal of both $e^+e^-$ experiments.
-At a later stage, the Belle experiment took some data at this increased energy and obtained several interesting results, notably some branching fractions of $\Bs$ decays, see e.g. \cite{Agashe:2014kda}.
-However, the contributions of this experiment to CP violation studies of the $\Bs$ system are still quite limited.
-So far, the main source of information on $\Bs$ meson comes from the hadron collider experiments at Tevatron (CDF, D0) and LHC (ATLAS, CMS, LHCb).
-In particular LHCb, the first experiment designed to study beauty and charm decays at LHC, has produced an impressive body of data on CP violation in $\Bs - \barBs$ mixing and decay.
+The study of $\Bs$ mesons at $e^+ e^-$ $B$-factories is possible only by running at the $\Upsilon(10860)$ center-of-mass energy.
+The typical center-of-mass energy of both the BaBar and Belle experiments corresponds to the $\Upsilon(4S)$ mass, and is not sufficient to produce $\Bs\barBs$ pairs.
+The Belle experiment took some data at the higher energy and obtained several interesting results, notably some branching fractions of $\Bs$ decays, see e.g. \cite{Agashe:2014kda}.
+However, their statistical accuracy is not sufficient to study CP violation observables.
+Thus, the main source of information on $\Bs$ mesons comes from hadron collider experiments at the Tevatron (CDF, D0) and the LHC (ATLAS, CMS, LHCb).
+In particular LHCb, the first experiment designed to study beauty and charm decays at the LHC, has produced an impressive body of data on CP violation in $\Bs - \barBs$ mixing and decay.

-This paper aims to summarise the current experimental knowledge of $CP$ violation in the $\Bs$ system along with their theoretical interpretation.
+This paper aims at summarising the current experimental knowledge of $CP$ violation in the $\Bs$ system as well as the theoretical implication of these data.
 It is organised as follows.
-Section \ref{Bs_system} provides the summary of the main properties describing the $\Bs$ system, such as the mass and width difference, together with their SM predictions and experimental measurements, as well as the time evolution of the $\Bs$-system.
-Here a special emphasis is given to the theoretical uncertainties.
-Section \ref{CPVmix} gives the theoretical description and the experimental results of $CP$ violation in $\Bs$-$\barBs$ mixing.z CP violation in interference of $\Bs$ mixing and decay is discussed in Section \ref{CPVinter} with a detailed review of penguin contributions, while Section \ref{CPVdecay} describes the results of studies of CP violation in the $\Bs$ decays, and the methods to derive the CKM angle $\gamma$ from $\Bs$ decays.
-Section \ref{model} contains a discussion of the obtained results in the context of physics beyond the Standard Model and a derivation of model independent constraints on new physics contributions, which can be inferred from a study of the $\Bs$ system.
-Finally, Section \ref{conclusion} gives an outlook to future developments in this very active field of particle physics .
+Section \ref{Bs_system} describes the main properties of the $\Bs$ system, such as its mass and width difference, and the time evolution of the $\Bs$ system.
+Section \ref{CPVmix} reports studies $CP$ violation in $\Bs$-$\barBs$ mixing.
+CP violation in interference of $\Bs$ mixing and decay is discussed in Section \ref{CPVinter} with a detailed review of penguin contributions.
+Section \ref{CPVdecay} reviews studies of CP violation in $\Bs$ decays, as well as methods to derive the CKM angle $\gamma$ from $\Bs$ decays.
+Section \ref{model} examines the data reported in this review in the context of NP searches.
+Model independent constraints on NP contributions inferred from $\Bs$ data reported here are presented.
+Finally, Section \ref{conclusion} gives an outlook to future developments.
 In the appendix details of the numerical updates of the Standard Model predictions for the mixing quantities are listed.